-If the parasite has invaded the intestinal tissues or gone systemic, the treatment must address not only the organism, but any damage done to the infected organs.
-If the infection has caused perforations in the colon or peritoneal tissues, surgery may be required.
+If the parasite is present in your intestinal tissues, the treatment must address not only the organism but also any damage to your infected organs.
+Surgery may be necessary if the colon or peritoneal tissues have perforations.

-Amebiasis generally responds well to treatments and should clear up in about two weeks.
-If you have a more serious case where the parasite appears in your internal tissues or organs, your outlook is still good as long as appropriate medical treatment is received.
-Left untreated, however, it can be deadly.
-About 70,000 people around the world die of amebiasis each year.
+Amebiasis generally responds well to treatment and should clear up in about two weeks.
+If you have a more serious case where the parasite appears in your internal tissues or organs, your outlook is still good as long as you receive appropriate medical treatment.
+If amebiasis is left untreated, however, it can be deadly.